Tech & Improving Construction Site Productivity6 min read - Insights

 Significant strides have been made by construction firms over the last 10 years when it comes to embracing new technology.
-Once a sector traditionally regarded to operate using outdated processes, companies are now leveraging powerful digital tools to improve on-site productivity, reduce costs and obtain useful insights into how their teams and projects are performing.
+Once a sector traditionally regarded to operate using outdated processes, companies are now leveraging powerful digital tools to improve construction site productivity.
+Reduce costs and obtain useful insights into how their teams and projects are performing.

 Yet, despite firms making significant ground by embracing digital, more could be done to improve productivity levels nationwide.
-On average, productivity in the UK is 20% lower than in other industrialised countries such as the US, France and Germany, and is commonly regarded to have “stagnated” over the last 50 years.
+On average, productivity in the UK is 20% lower than in other industrialised countries such as the US, France and Germany.
+The industry is commonly regarded to have “stagnated” over the last 50 years.

 So how can the latest technology play its role in achieving these targets?

 Construction Site Productivity & Technology

 You’ll undoubtedly understand how vital construction site productivity is to completing projects within time and budget restraints, and to a high standard.
 Fortunately there are a number of ways for managers to approach inefficiency on construction sites, including:

 - Removing obstacles for employees, such as prolonged paperwork

 - Training staff and equipping them with new skills to complete work quicker

 - Investing in technology to speed up on-site processes